shopwp/www/wp-content/plugins/easy-digital-downloads/readme.txt

 9. Apple Pay purchase buttons
 10. Checkout screen
 11. Google Pay checkout
+12. PayPal button on checkout page
+13. Pay with PayPal modal

 == Changelog ==
+= 2.11.3.1, November 1, 2021 =
+* Fix: Fatal error in PHP versions lower than 7.3.

+= 2.11.3, November 1, 2021 =
+* New: Add contextual EDD header to relevant pages.
+* New: Add quick link to EDD reports in the Dashboard menu.
+* Improvement: Update styling for settings tabs.
+* Improvement: Rename and reorganize some settings menu items.
+* Improvement: Adjust formatting of plugins list in system info file.
+* Improvement: License key fields now use a password input.
+* Fix: Undefined index: post_data error.
+* Fix: Upgrade notice not appearing after enabling sequential order numbers.
+* Fix: PayPal - Disconnecting PayPal account not working.
+* Fix: PayPal - Improve check for declined payments.
+* Fix: PayPal - Unable to switch payment gateway after opening then closing PayPal modal.
+* Fix: PayPal - Purchase can't be completed when you have a long product title.
+* Fix: Unable to use discount deactivate/activate hover actions.
+* Fix: `_edd_deprecated_function()` - only trigger error with backtrace if there is a backtrace provided.
+* Fix: API requests have unexpected output when using Query Monitor.
+* Dev: Updated `EDD_SL_Plugin_Updater` to version 1.9.1.

+= 2.11.2.1, October 18, 2021 =
+* Security: Fix authenticated reflected XSS on payment history list table.

+= 2.11.2, September 29, 2021 =
+* Improvement: PayPal - Product names now appear in PayPal.
+* Improvement: File download token validation has been reworked to be more compatible with caching.
+* Fix: PayPal - Ensure all numbers are rounded when sending price data to PayPal.
+This prevents errors due to rounding issues.
+* Fix: PayPal - Excessive error text when triggering a validation error on a mobile device.
+* Fix: PayPal - Multiple "Buy Now" buttons not working on the same page.
+* Fix: JavaScript error if the checkout button has been customized to not have an `id` attribute.
+* Fix: WP-CLI - `price_id` parameter not working with `wp edd payments create` command.
+* Fix: Stripe - Transaction link not working if the payment is pre-approved.
+* Fix: Stripe - Connect not working with certain countries.
+* Fix: Stripe - Numeric product name causes error.
+* Fix: Stripe - Payments able to be marked for preapproval when they shouldn't be.
+* Refactor: SendWP - Update link to account area.

+= 2.11.1, August 30, 2021 =
+* Improved: Better compatibility with caching when using PayPal Commerce.
+* Improved: Made it more clear when PayPal Commerce is successfully connected, but not set as an active gaetway.
+* Fix: PayPal Commerce - Rely on end-user locale when loading the PayPal Javascript SDK.
+* Fix: The download history shortcode was not aware of bundles with variable prices.

+= 2.11, August 19, 2021 =
+* New: Introducing the new PayPal Commerce gateway integration.
+* New: System info page now shows Plugin Author or Update URI
+* New: Improved support for caching pages that contain add to cart buttons by using a custom token verification instead of nonces.
+* Improved: The extension updater class has been updated to version 1.9.0.
+* Fix: Download Notes could be duplicated in the email receipt.
+* Fix: The Paypal transaction ID links were using an older format.
+* Fix: The edd_items_in_cart cookie wasn't setting the correct attributes on sites with SSLs.
+* Fix: Some bundled images hadn't been optimized.
+* Fix: The discounts API endpoint could not filter a discount by ID.
+* Fix: When making an EDD Wallet deposit, the cart HTML would be removed when taxes were enabled.

+= 2.10.6, June 22, 2021 =
+* New: Added license upgrade notices to EDD admin pages.
+* Improvement: The discount API endpoint now includes `excluded_products`.
+* Improvement: The Hummingbird cache plugin is now detected in `edd_is_caching_plugin_active()`.
+* Fix: Currency symbol was prefixed with minus sign in PHP 8 on some interfaces.
+* Fix: Prevent multi purchase mode from reporting as enabled if a product does not have variable pricing turned on.
+* Fix: Deprecation notices in PHP 8.
+* Improvement: Stripe - When using the filter to adjust Stripe Element styles, we now merge those styles with the default generated ones.
+* Improvement: Stripe - The `edds_is_zero_decimal_currency()` function now accepts an optional `$currency` parameter, so you can check any currency instead of just the shop's selected currency.
+* Fix: Stripe - Fatal error when attempting to perform old database upgrades.
+* Fix: Stripe - Undefined index notice with Stripe Connect.

+= 2.10.5, May 20, 2021 =
+* Fix: Unexpected checkout fields may become required when they weren't before, after a discount code is applied.
+* Fix: Deprecation notices in PHP 8.
+* New: Stripe - Added UGX to zero decimal currency list.
+* Improvement: Stripe - The Express Checkout gateway option is now completely hidden until eligibility is confirmed, whereas before it was shown and then hidden if determined to be ineligible.
+This should remove the sudden "flash" of the gateway option disappearing.
+* Improvement: Stripe - Express Checkout settings are now disabled if taxes are enabled for the store.
+* Fix: Stripe - The "Buy Now" modal visible on the page if Buy Now is enabled but the Stripe gateway isn't active.
+* Fix: Stripe - Incorrect get_current_user() function usage.
+* Fix: Stripe - Express Checkout not using custom price (from the Custom Prices add-on).
+* Fix: Stripe - Undefined variable $purchase_data when making purchase that only contains fees.
+* Dev: Stripe - Update refund logic to use new refunds API in EDD 3.0.
+* Dev: Stripe - Remove composer/installer version lock.

+= 2.10.4, May 4, 2021 =
+* Security Fix: Reflected XSS.

 = 2.10.3, April 14, 2021 =
 * Security Fix: Fix nonce logic when disconnecting from Stripe Connect.
 * Fix: Not enough padding on file upload field.

 = 2.10.2, April 5, 2021 =
-Fix: Stripe - Some Stripe errors were not localized.
+* Fix: Stripe - Some Stripe errors were not localized.
-Fix: Stripe - The pre-approval payment status was being registered when it was not supported.
+* Fix: Stripe - The pre-approval payment status was being registered when it was not supported.
-Fix: Stripe - Use of the array_key_first function was only available in PHP 7.3+.
+* Fix: Stripe - Use of the array_key_first function was only available in PHP 7.3+.
-Fix: Registration form was not validating all fields.
+* Fix: Registration form was not validating all fields.
-Fix: Batch Download importer was using GLOB_BRACE which is not available on all containerized platforms.
+* Fix: Batch Download importer was using GLOB_BRACE which is not available on all containerized platforms.
-Tweak: Re-Organized the gateway list in settings.
+* Tweak: Re-Organized the gateway list in settings.
-Tweak: Adjust SendWP setting description.
+* Tweak: Adjust SendWP setting description.
-Tweak: Removed Jilt callout in Advanced Email settings.
+* Tweak: Removed Jilt callout in Advanced Email settings.
-New: Inform store owners of Recapture for abandoned cart recovery.
+* New: Inform store owners of Recapture for abandoned cart recovery.
-New: Add link to Termageddon for Terms of Agreement and Privacy Policy fields within Easy Digital Downloads settings.
+* New: Add link to Termageddon for Terms of Agreement and Privacy Policy fields within Easy Digital Downloads settings.

 = 2.10.1, March 9, 2021 =
 * Fix: Removed incorrect inclusion of license key field for the Stripe integration when the Stripe Pro Payment Gateway extension is not active.